Page contents

 Chain

-Link the selected tasks sequentially.
+Links the selected tasks sequentially.

 Remove links

-Remove all links from the selected tasks.
+Removes all links from the selected tasks.

 Columns...

-Opens a temporary panel, see Arrange columns.
+Opens a dialog, see Arrange columns.

-Link tasks
+Link dependencies

-FS | Finish to Start | The successor can start when the predecessor has finished.
+FS Finish to Start The successor can only start when the predecessor finishes.

-This is the default dependency. |
+This is the default dependency if the type is absent.

-SS | Start to Start | The successor can start when the predecessor has started. |
+SS Start to Start The successor can only start when the predecessor starts.

-FF | Finish to Finish | The successor can finish when the predecessor has finished. |
+FF Finish to Finish The successor can only finish when the predecessor finishes.

-SF | Start to Finish | The predecessor can start when the successor has finished. |
+SF Start to Finish The successor can only finish when the predecessor starts.

 Each dependency can be adjusted by adding lag or lead time.
 Lag time introduces delay between the linked tasks, lead time introduces overlap between linked tasks.
 The lag/lead time is put after the dependency, where positive time is lag and negative time is lead.